 On the other hand, while weight loss can lead to improved health, losing weight too rapidly can also pose health risks.

-Rapid weight loss can result in nutrient deficiencies due to reduced calorie intake, and loss of muscle mass instead of fat.
 It also raises the risk of developing gallstones, severe dehydration, electrolyte imbalances affecting heart rhythm, changes in blood pressure leading to dizziness and fainting, and can cause hair and skin problems due to a lack of essential nutrients.

 Regardless of the circumstances, consulting with a healthcare provider is always recommended to safely and effectively manage health changes.